miradavidson/mTierpsy/README.md

 ### Metadata
 It is very important to have a complete metadata file.
 Each metadata file should contain the following columns:
 - `file_id` File identifier.
 This is used to link metadata to features and should be unique for each video.
 - `experiment` Name of the experiment.
 It is used for calibration across all entries within the same experiment.
+If each experiment was taken with a different set-up, it can be set equal to `original_video_path`.
 - `video_path` Path to the mouse-specific video.
 - `original_video_path` (optional) This is only necessary if you are going to use the stabilisation module.
+IMPORTANT: It should be in .mp4 format or the stabilisation will fail.
 - `box_labels_path` Path to the labelled boxes.
 This will automatically be added when running the analysis.
 - `labels_path` Path to the output of DeepLabCut.
 This will automatically be added when running the analysis.